 - Vintage and second-hand stores – the best flea markets, vintage and second-hand shops are typically in the Kallio district.
 There are places that sell all kinds of cheap goodies such as UFF and Fida, as well as stores that focus on certain brands like Mekkomania that collects vintage Marimekko pieces.
 We encourage you to check some of the many thrift shopping recommendations for Helsinki online!

 The capital’s vibrant and inventive food and drink scene showcases the best of Finland’s food culture – clean, naturally nutrient-rich and exciting flavours.
 Knowing the choice of excellent restaurants, cafés and bars in Helsinki is wide, you will surely find the ones fitting your preferences.
 We’ve listed some of the local food and drinks that are good to know when travelling to the capital of Finland.

-Berries – Nordic berries are wholesome, packed with vitamins and delicious.
-Locals skilfully use the berries in various dishes, for example, you could try some strawberry sorbet, cloudberry parfait, blueberry tart, or lingonberry crème brûlée.
+- Berries – Nordic berries are wholesome, packed with vitamins and delicious.
+Locals skillfully use the berries in various dishes, for example, you could try some strawberry sorbet, cloudberry parfait, blueberry tart, or lingonberry crème brûlée.

 PS, the Finnish food-delivery service Wolt, founded and based in Helsinki, makes discovering and getting great food from some of the best cafés and restaurants in Helsinki incredibly easy.
 Find what you're craving for, order via the app and have great food delivered to you to a vacation rental or the greenery of a park.